 Ambleside is one of the most popular destinations in the Lake District, popular with both tourists and hiking enthusiasts.
-Here are five things to try on your next visit!
+Here are five things to see and do at The Lake District.

 Situated to the North of Lake Windermere, Ambleside is a haven for tourists and walking enthusiasts alike.
 It’s perfectly situated within the Lake District for some of the most famous fell walks and has plenty for those who aren’t up for such a challenge, too!